I was born and raised in Denver, Colorado. I "went east

 I once lived in a house that was brought to Key West

 I can’t remember when I didn’t like to read and write.
-I've published nonfiction articles about
+I've published nonfiction articles

-I wrote for a monthly magazine.
+dining column I wrote for a monthly magazine.
 I enjoy doing interviews, too, because

 they let me ask the questions I wouldn't normally dare.
 Some other publications include:

-They were published in the guild anthology, Voices from Key West.
+They were published in the guild anthology, "Voices from Key West."

 - My stories have won four prizes in the Key West Writers Guild short story contest.
-The

-- My reminiscence, Grandmommy's Love, is included in All My Good Habits I
+- My reminiscence, "Grandmommy's Love," is included in "All My Good Habits I

 Wildlife Refuge contest.